Webschool-io/webschool-magazine-javascript/README.md

-# Webschool Magazine - javascript
+# Webschool Magazine - JavaScript
 A revista dedicada ao JavaScript a melhor linguagem do mundo.

 ## Vanilla